lngng/moDSTogether/README.md

 *Can I assume it won't while keeping the system?*

-There aren't answers you're supposed to have after considering each of those questions.
+Any advantages, roadblocks, or hesitations are important after considering those questions.
 At this point, whichever path is more appealing, to **you**, is correct.
+Don't worry about any specific know-how just yet.

 ### How do I know if I'm getting it?